Helping Someone with a Mental Illness

 How do I respond in a crisis?

-If the person you are supporting is showing signs of suicidal ideation, it is important they receive the help that they need.
-This news can be worrying, but it is important that you stay calm.
-Encourage them to seek professional help straight away.
-Help and support are available through GP services, and they can refer to the most appropriate treatment for that person.
+If the person you're supporting is showing signs of suicidal ideation, it's critical they get the help that they need.
+This news can be extremely worrying, so it's important to stay calm.
+Encourage them to get professional help straight away.
+Help and support is available through GP practices, who can advise on the most appropriate treatment for that person.

-The following helplines are available 24 hours a day, seven days a week.
+The following helplines are also available 24 hours a day, seven days a week.

 • Lifeline: 0808 808 8000